FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 **Parameters**

-- callback: callback after getting the node list, GroupPeers: Specify the list of nodes to which the group is connected。
+-callback: callback after getting the node list, GroupPeers: Specify the list of nodes to which the group is connected。

 **Return value**